arno-di-loreto/apihandyman.io/_posts/2021-09-01-surviving-my-first-recorded-live-coding-session-part-5.md

 category: post
 ---

-Fifth and last post about my first ever (recorded) live coding session.
+Fifth and last post about my first ever (recorded) live coding session given at the Manning API Conference.
-Blah blah blah
+Thanks to all the work done, I had a good setup, great visual style, titles over VS Code, speaker's notes and was able to code at light speed.
+But I was hesitant and not fast enough when presenting, I needed to train myself and fine tune, optimize or remove content to make things smooth and keep in given time frame.
+And once again VS Code went to the rescue.
 <!--more-->

 {% include _postincludes/live-coding-session.md %}

-# Achieving training almost as usual
+# Training as usual was not easy

 It's not specific to this coding session, but when I prepare a talk there are always parts that needs more training than others.
 It is quite easy when working on slides to just jump to the first slide of the part I need to work on, and again, and again until satisfied.